What is a Software-Defined Data Centre (SDDC)?

 Gain cloud agility on‑premises

-SDDC enables “infrastructure as code” for superior control, programmability and extensibility.
+SDDC enables “infrastructure as code” for superior control, programmability, and extensibility.
 Business applications, infrastructure management, automation and service orchestration tools can stand-up infrastructure and provision resources in real time to support dynamic workloads and fluctuating business demands, and to enable DevOps, self-service IT and agile development practices.